QianXu1998/adv-net2021/README.md

 👉 &nbsp; [Group registration link](https://adv-net.ethz.ch/registration/)

+We created a Teams channel (Group search) for those of you who currently have a group of 2 or are alone.
+If you struggle to find a group, reach out to Romain via Teams or email.

 ## Daily testing and leaderboard

 Soon after the project start, we will test your progress once per day and publish on the project website.
 This will allow: